TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-05-07-how-to-refactor-to-new-dependency-injection-features-in-symfony-3-3.md

     This May will be released Symfony 3.3 with many DependencyInjection improvements.
     Each of them is quite nice, <strong>but combined together - they are huge jump</strong> compare to what we have now.
     <br><br>
-    Today I will you what code can you drop and how to migrate it.
+    Today I will show you what code can you drop and how to migrate it.
 '''
 lang: en
 ---